torrejonv/teranode/docs/services/p2p.md

 The p2p service allows peers to subscribe and receive blockchain notifications, effectively allowing nodes to receive notifications about new blocks and subtrees in the network.

+The p2p peers are part of a private network.
+This private network is managed by the p2p bootstrap service, which is responsible for bootstrapping the network and managing the network topology.
+To read more about the p2p bootstrap service, please refer to the [p2p-bootstrap](p2pBootstrap.md) documentation.

 1. **Initialization and Configuration**:
   - The `Server` struct holds essential information for the P2P server, such as hosts, topics, subscriptions, clients for blockchain and validation, and logger for logging activities.
   - The `NewServer` function creates a new instance of the P2P server, sets up the host with a private key, and defines various topic names for message publishing and subscribing.